aneoconsulting/ArmoniK/infrastructure/docs/kubernetes/kubernetes-on-cluster.md

 * [K3s Lightweight Kubernetes](https://rancher.com/docs/k3s/latest/en/)
 * [Kubeadm (K8s)](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

-> **_NOTE:_** A developer or tester can deploy a small cluster in AWS using these [Terraform source codes](../../utils/create-cluster).
+> **_NOTE:_** A developer or tester can deploy a small cluster in AWS.
 This is useful for the development and testing only!

 # K3s